kelfra/muxly/docs/project_status.md

 - **Slack Destination**: For sending notifications to Slack channels
 - **Webhook Destination**: For sending data to HTTP endpoints

-Each destination includes:
-- Configuration options with sensible defaults
-- Error handling and connection verification
-- Support for both individual and batch data sending
+- **Routing Rules and Conditions**: Dynamic routing based on data content
-- Templating capabilities for customized output formats

-#### 5. Router Module Rules
-We have implemented routing rules and conditions that allow for dynamic routing of data:

-- **Condition Evaluation**: Support for complex conditions using JSONPath
-- **Rule Prioritization**: Rules are evaluated in priority order
-- **Transformation Pipeline**: Data transformations before sending to destinations
+- **Transformations**: Data modification before routing
-- **Dynamic Destination Selection**: Routing to specific destinations based on data content
-- **Error Handling**: Configurable error handling strategies for rules
+- **Error Handling**: Configurable error handling strategies

-The implemented transformations include:
+#### 5. Authentication System
+We have implemented a comprehensive authentication and authorization system:

+- **Local Authentication**: Username/password authentication with secure password hashing
+- **Keycloak Integration**: SSO with Keycloak identity provider
-- Field renaming and removal
+- **Role-Based Access Control**: Configurable roles and permissions
-- Filtering based on conditions
-- Formula-based calculations
-- String formatting with template variables
-- Array flattening for complex data
+- **Token Management**: JWT token generation, validation, and refreshing
+- **Secure Credential Storage**: Encrypted storage for sensitive credentials

+#### 6. Database Migrations
+We have implemented database schema migrations for all components:

+- **Core Tables**: Settings, connectors, transformations
+- **Router Tables**: Routes, destinations, rules, transformations
+- **Scheduler Tables**: Jobs, executions, webhooks
+- **Authentication Tables**: Users, roles, permissions, sessions

-#### 6. Documentation
+#### 7. Documentation
 We have created comprehensive documentation for both developers and users:

 - **Developer Documentation**:
   - Implementation details for each module
   - Known issues and future improvements
   - Implementation plan for upcoming features
+  - Database schema documentation

 - **User Documentation**:
   - Configuration guide with examples
+  - Authentication guide
   - Connectors usage and authentication
   - Scheduler configuration and job setup
   - Router configuration and destinations
   - Router rules and conditions
+  - API reference
   - Troubleshooting guides

 ### In Progress Components

-#### 1. Database Migrations
+#### 1. API Documentation Completion
-We are preparing database schema migrations for persistent storage of:
+We are finalizing the API documentation for all endpoints:

-- Configuration data
-- Connector definitions
-- Job schedules and history
-- User authentication and authorization

-### Planned Components

-Based on the implementation plan, our next priorities are:

-#### 1. Complete Router Module
-The remaining components of the router module will handle:

-- Routing rules and conditions
+- Ensuring all endpoints are documented in the OpenAPI specification
+- Adding examples and use cases for each endpoint
-- Error handling and delivery confirmation
+- Validating request and response schemas

+#### 2. User Guide Enhancement
+We are enhancing the user guides with:

+- More detailed examples
+- Common use case walkthroughs
+- Best practices for each module
-- Transformation pipelines
+- Troubleshooting guidance
-- JSON path filtering

 ## Known Issues

-- There are compile errors in several modules that reference API routes and handlers not yet implemented
+- There are some edge cases in connector error handling that need improvement
-- Some middleware implementations need updating to match the latest Axum version
-- The main application has references to components that will be implemented in future PRs
+- The main application has references to components that will be enhanced in future PRs
-- Dependencies in Cargo.toml need to be updated to maintain compatibility with the latest Rust version
+- Some dependencies in Cargo.toml may need updates to maintain compatibility with the latest Rust version

 ## Implementation Timeline

-### Phase 1: Core Infrastructure (2-3 weeks) - Completed
+### Phase 1: Core Infrastructure (2-3 weeks) - COMPLETED
 - ✅ Configuration module
 - ✅ Scheduler module implementation
 - ✅ Default configurations

-### Phase 2: Connectors (3-4 weeks) - Completed
+### Phase 2: Connectors (3-4 weeks) - COMPLETED
 - ✅ Connector trait and base
 - ✅ BigQuery integration
 - ✅ GA4 integration
 - ✅ HubSpot integration
+- ✅ Custom API connector
 - ✅ Plugin system for custom connectors
 - ✅ Documentation for developers and users

-### Phase 3: Router (2-3 weeks) - Completed
+### Phase 3: Router (2-3 weeks) - COMPLETED
 - ✅ Router trait and base
 - ✅ Output destinations
   - ✅ Database destination